 Today’s Status, Looking Towards Spring 2021 — Blue

 Tourist borders opened in July and travel is starting to resume here, however we’re being very cautious about the virus and overall healthcare situation.
 In this Humanitarian program, our volunteers live and serve in poorer neighborhoods where the virus has really taken its toll.
 Our friends in the DR are anxious for when ILP volunteers will be able to come back, but we’re considering all factors before that can happen.
 The DR may need more time to get a handle on virus management, but we are hopeful that will happen soon.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to the Dominican Republic again (it’s stuff you’re going to want to know).
 Also, this info can change often.
 Our goal is to keep things current with weekly updates, so check back frequently.

-Flights and tourism started returning to the island on July 1st — a really happy update, since there were severe restrictions put in place in the middle of March to help prevent the spread of the virus.
-The DR’s economy greatly benefits from tourism, so this is great news.
+Borders are open, with flights and tourism returning to the island on July 1st — a really happy update, since borders closed in the middle of March to help prevent the spread of the virus.

 No visa is required for visitors or ILP volunteers, so that’s a go!